aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/potcar.rst

    Cu_pv 20000906 pbe

 Note that the `potcar_params` also allows a `'version'` key for each element to not only define the potential's name to be used but also potentially fix the potential's version.
-However, since in the above example only the potential name is changed and the version reamins unchanged (i.e. whatever highest version found) the above given is equivalent to passing the pseudo-potential name only:
+However, since in the above example only the potential name is changed and the version remains unchanged (i.e. whatever highest version found) the above given is equivalent to passing the pseudo-potential name only:

 .. code-block:: console